 What you’ll need:

 Flour molds (for every use), knocking out excess.
+If using a wooden mold instead of a resin replica, brush the mold lightly with vegetable oil once only and then flour mold before each pressing.
 Press dough into mold, then cut excess dough off flush with back of mold with a wire or knife.
 Unmold carefully onto greased or parchment-lined baking sheet which is sprinkled with the shaved almonds.
 Brush with milk.
 No drying is needed before baking.

 Bake at 350 degrees for 10-12 minutes.
 Yield 30-90 cookies depending on size.